Information-theoretic principle of emergent 1-form symmetries

 Away from the product-state limit, the ground states exhibit a finite correlation, which limits the system size of the numerical simulation.
 To approximate its ground states, we employ variationally optimized 2D tensor-network states (see Appendix.~\ref{app:simulation_method}).
 We then benchmark MWPM decoder both deep in the trivial phase and near the topological phase transition.
 Concretely, we first examine the line $h_z = 2$ in the topologically trivial phase.
+For a given bond dimension, the indicators for different system sizes cross approximately at a single point within the resolution of $h_x$, and we identify this crossing point as the transition point from the MWPM decoder.
 The transition point estimated from the MWPM decoder converges as the bond dimension of the tensor network increases (see Fig.~\ref{Fig:scan_main}d), supporting the persistence of the information-theoretic transition beyond the product-state limit.

 To probe the 1-form symmetry transition at the vicinity of the topological phase transition, we set $h_z = 0.2$.
 As the bond dimension increases, the quality of the variational ground states systematically improves, with the peak of the correlation length approaching the correct quantum critical point.
 Applying the MWPM decoder to these states yields an estimated 1-form symmetry transition that aligns with the correlation-length peak of the variational states (see Fig.~\ref{Fig:scan_main}e).
 Because of the suboptimality of the decoder, we expect the estimated 1-form transition to lie slightly below the true quantum critical point in the limit of infinitely large bond dimension.